Macro functions

 Example:

-PhraseExpress processes macro functions sequentially (with the only exception of form input macros) and replaces the macro placeholder with the current date:
+PhraseExpress processes macro functions sequentially (with the only exception of form input macros) and replaces the macro placeholders with the current date and time:

 If you trigger the same phrase on another day, the corresponding updated date and time would be inserted.